tikv/client-java/docs/src/administration/configuration.md

 - default: null

 #### tikv.tls.reload_interval
-- The interval in seconds to poll the change of TLS context, if a change detected, the SSL context will be rebuilded.
+- The interval in seconds to poll the change of TLS context, if a change is detected, the TLS context will be rebuilded.
 - default: `"10s"`, `"0s"` means disable TLS context reload.

 #### tikv.conn.recycle_time
-- After `tikv.conn.recycle_time` (in seconds) with a TLS context reloading, the old connections will be forced to shutdown preventing channel leak.
+- After a TLS context reloading, the old connections will be forced to shutdown after `tikv.conn.recycle_time` to prevent channel leak.
 - default: `"60s"`.

 #### tikv.rawkv.read_timeout_in_ms